0xN0ri/0xN0ri.github.io/_posts/2021-04-11-kubuntu-on-old-macbook-pro.markdown

 date:  2021-04-11 11:23:50 -0800
 categories: Linux
 ---
-I've been a full time Linux user for two years now.
-I've been using Arch Linux for most of my Linux life but I've distro hopped a couple times, always end up back on Arch Linux, hmm wonder why that is.
 I've used a 2010 MacBook Pro as my main laptop for a couple years, it's old, slow, and the last version of macOS to support it is 10.13.6.
 I replaced my MacBook a little over a year ago, so it hasn't been doing much lately.
 ![Picture](/assets/kubuntu-on-2010-mbp/IMG_3435.JPG)